-INTERNSHIP/ INTERNATIONAL IMMERSION/ RESEARCH PROJECT
+SUMMER PROJECT/INTERNSHIP//INTERNATIONAL IMMERSION

 At the end of the 3rd Term, all students will have to do summer project/internship of 8-10 weeks with an industrial, business or service organization.
+The conditions of successfully completing the programme shall not be deemed to have been satisfied unless a student does summer project/internship.

 Alternatively, the students can go for International Immersion.
-The duration for such immersion will be 5-7 weeks followed by 2-3 weeks for preparing details report so as to maintain the overall period of 8-10 weeks.
-The immersion can also be done in form of undergoing a course in a foreign country for 5-7 weeks.
+The duration for such immersion will be 5-7 weeks followed by 2-3 weeks for preparing detailed report so as to maintain the overall period of 8-10 weeks.
+The immersion can also be done in form of undergoing a course (s) in a foreign country for 5-7 weeks.